Preparing for college is one step, applying to a college is another.

 - NCAA – Site to register if a student plans to play a sport in college.
 Click HERE to how.

 - AP Courses that will transfer to UW Schools

 Applying to College: Fall of Senior Year

-- Complete and submit the following to college(s) you are considering:
+- Complete and submit the following to the college(s) you are considering: